CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Fixed-length Strings and Blobs

 In some cases, strings have a known, fixed length.
 For example, an application may require dates to be entered in `YYYYMMDD` format, which will fit in exactly 8 bytes.
 For this, the specification provides a `stringByteLength` property.
-In the JSON encoding, this byte length refers to the length of the string when UTF-8 encoded, regardless of how it is deplayed.
+In the JSON encoding, this byte length refers to the length of the string when UTF-8 encoded, regardless of how it is displayed.

 `blobByteLength` is similar, but used for binary data.
 The length is measured as the _decoded_ binary length, not the length of the Base64 string.